Machine Learning for Shipwreck Segmentation from Side Scan Sonar Imagery: Dataset and Benchmark

 \subsection{Site Selection}

-Surveys were conducted in Thunder Bay National Marine Sanctuary (TBNMS) in Lake Huron, MI.
-Figure~\ref{fig:fieldmap} shows shipwreck sites that were imaged in our surveys during four weeks over the course of two years.
+Surveys were conducted in TBNMS in Lake Huron, MI.
+Figure~\ref{fig:fieldmap} shows shipwreck sites that were imaged in our surveys during five weeks over the course of two years.
 The abundance of known shipwreck targets in TBNMS was a crucial factor in our selection of this field site, as this enabled us to maximize the number of targets observed within a relatively constrained area and short timespan.
-These proposed survey regions were selected in coordination with scientists at TBNMS to cover a wide range of ship types, site relief, wreck characteristics, and water depth, prioritizing sites within a reasonable distance from the port of Alpena.
+We timed underwater surveys during late-May through early-June to mitigate the effects of thermocline.
+We did not conduct surveys in inclement weather.
+These proposed survey regions were selected in coordination with scientists at TBNMS to cover a wide range of ship types, site relief, wreck characteristics, and water depth, prioritizing sites within a reasonable distance from the Port of Alpena.
 This ensured that we could survey a maximum number of sites while still capturing variation across samples, providing a unique and valuable dataset for training machine learning methods.
 Furthermore, this large and diverse dataset allows us to validate and thoroughly evaluate the accuracy and generalizability of developed methods.